cookie-status/cookie-status-dev/content/introduction/tracking-protection.md

 The following three domains are **not** part of the same hierarchy:

-* **store**.ecommerce.cookiestatus.com (not an ancestor of blog.ecommerce.cookiestatus.com)
+* **store**.ecommerce.cookiestatus.com (different subdomain)
 * blog.ecommerce.cookiestatus.**co.uk** (different eTLD)
 * blog.ecommerce.**storagestatus**.com (different eTLD+1)

 The user's browser can set cookies on any of the three domains in the first list.
-For instance, they can set an identifier cookie on the eTLD+1 with JavaScript like this:
+For instance, they can **set** an identifier cookie on the eTLD+1 with JavaScript like this:

 ```JavaScript
 document.cookie = 'userId=abcd1234;domain=cookiestatus.com';
 ```

-If the user's browser requests a resource from **cookiestatus.com**, such as an image or a JavaScript file, then the response from the web server can also use the `Set-Cookie` header to set a cookie on **cookiestatus.com**, and it will then be available for reading on **ecommerce.cookiestatus.com** and **blog.ecommerce.cookiestatus.com**.
+If the user's browser requests a resource from **cookiestatus.com**, such as an image or a JavaScript file, then the *response* from the web server can also use the `Set-Cookie` header to **set** a cookie on **cookiestatus.com**, and it will then be available for reading on **ecommerce.cookiestatus.com** and **blog.ecommerce.cookiestatus.com**.

-Similarly, any HTTP request for any resource on one of the three domains in the first list would include all cookies written on any one of the three domains as well.
-Thus the web server can read these stored bits of information and parse them however they like.
+Similarly, any HTTP request for any resource residing on a domain in the same hierarchy would include all the cookies written on that domain or any domain higher in the hierarchy in the `cookie` header.
+The web server can read these stored bits of information and parse them however they like.

+{{< figure src="/images/content/cookie-header.jpg" title="Sample cookie header with all cookies available on the target domain" class="left-align" >}}

-The browser can also read any cookies set on these three domains with JavaScript (except if they have been specifically flagged as `HttpOnly`, meaning they can only be read in HTTP headers).
+The browser can also read any cookies available to the current domain with JavaScript (except if they have been specifically flagged as `HttpOnly`, meaning they can only be read in HTTP headers).

 ```JavaScript
 console.log(document.cookie); // Outputs "userId=abcd1234"